newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

   Registration
 webflowName: "Pet Care: Controlled Dangerous Substance Registration"
 summaryDescriptionMd: >-
   You need a New Jersey CDS registration if you or your business use sodium pentobarbital for animal euthanasia.
 Follow these steps to apply:

   1. Email The NJ Drug Control Unit (DCU) at cds@dca.njoag.gov to request the Animal Shelter CDS Registration application.

-  2. After your completed application has been emailed back to the DCU, they will send you an invoice to pay the fee online.
+  2. After your completed application has been emailed back to the DCU, they will send you an invoice via email to pay the fee online.

   3. Be sure to register with the [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) to validate your CDS registration.
 You will need your CDS number for this process.
-Email a copy of your DEA registration to cds[@dca.njoag.gov](mailto:CDS@dca.njoag.gov) within 60 days of completing your CDS registration.
+Email a copy of your DEA registration to [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) within 60 days of completing your CDS registration.
 industryId:
   - petcare
 agencyId: nj-consumer-affairs
 ---
 ## Application Requirements

-### **Business Information**
+#### Business Information

 * New Jersey business address where the CDS will be stored and dispensed (must match your DEA registration address)
 * DEA registration number(s), if applicable
-* Business structure \[link contextual information]
+*  `Business structure|business-structure-learn-more`
 * Name, address, and telephone number of the person who has administrative or managerial responsibility for the registered location
-* Registered agent information\[link contextual information], including address and phone number, or the name and address of the New Jersey resident responsible for receiving and handling legal paperwork
+*    `Registered agent information,|registered-agent` including address and phone number, or the name and address of the New Jersey resident responsible for receiving and handling legal paperwork
 * The name and title of all officers and a copy of the corporate or business papers
 * Proof of liability insurance for your facility
 * Notarized Memorandum of Agreement (included in application)
 * Completed Zoning Certification (included in application)
 * Applicable fees paid, once the NJ DCU has sent an invoice

-### Safety and Security
+#### Safety and Security

 * Schedule of the CDS
 * Criminal History Record Information (CHRI) for each person with access to the CDS and applicable fees paid (to be completed online and concurrently with the CDS registration application, link in application)